 Cure Warts the Natural Way

-Edited by Melvin Magadia, Anonymous, Robbi, Graeme and 2 others
+Edited by Melvin Magadia, Robbi, Graeme, Dougie and 1 other

 A wart is a growth on the skin resembling a cauliflower (although much smaller in size) or a solid blister.
 Having warts on your body can be an embarrassing experience.
 Although there are many over the counter treatments being sold in the drug store, none of them seems to work as well as you might like.
 The good news is that there are natural wart remedies that can help freeze wart growth.
 They are not as expensive as the prescription medicines.
 Here are four of the most common natural remedies for warts.